eclipse-ee4j/cargotracker/vscode/vscode.md

 You can install extensions from Extensions view (Ctrl + Shift + X) in the activity bar of VS Code:

 ![Payara](image/payara_server.png)

-Maven is the most widely used project build and dependency management tool in the Java ecosystem.
-Generate a Maven Web Application through the Maven archetypes and deploy the application to the Payara Server.

 Let’s start:

  * Open the command pallet using Ctrl + Shift + P, type Maven and select the Create Maven Project option: